Ramneek82810/Agentic-AI-MCP-Query-Brain/README.md

 ## 🧠 How the AI Works

-* Converts natural language queries into SQL using LLMs.
+* Receives natural language input and interprets intent using LLM models.
-* Determines the sequence of tools to execute for optimal results.
-* Maintains context using Redis memory for multi-step interactions.
-* Supports human-in-the-loop feedback for improving accuracy.
-* Can handle multiple concurrent users with async FastAPI endpoints.
+* Generates SQL queries or sequences of tool actions based on the query.
+* Executes tasks using specialized MCP tools and tracks context through Redis memory.
+* Provides accurate, optimized responses and results.
+* Stores historical interactions to improve future performance and maintain continuity.
+* Capable of handling multi-user interactions concurrently in real-time environments.

 ---